sharefantasy/YAWL-for-cluster/README.md

 Author: Fan Kai Nang(范啟能)

 ## Idea
 　　'YAWL for cluster' is an experimental project on making YAWL, an traditional workflow engine, into a distributed engine with minimal modifications.

 ## Method
-　　We extend the engine with an interface, which we called interface C. Like other interfaces, interface C exposes limited but enough engine infomation and operations, so that an external management application can access and control the engine.
+　　We extend the engine with an interface, which we called interface C. Like other interfaces, interface C exposes limited but enough engine information and operations, so that an external management application can access and control the engine.
-　　The management application 'cluster_client' manages a set of workflow engines, provides workitem scheudling and HA services.

 ## Features
+    1. Proxy
 　　1. Heartbeat.
 　　　　Checks if the engines are still available.
 　　2. Workitem scheduling